When do the clocks go back in 2025 – and why are they changing?

 Here is everything you need to know about when and why the clocks ‘fall’ back

-The UK is set to transition from summer to winter on Sunday, October 26, as clocks go back.
+This year, the UK is set to mark the transition from summer on Sunday, 26 October, as clocks go back.

-This annual change will bring darker evenings and a shift in the country's time zone, granting an extra hour of sleep.
+The annual change will bring brighter mornings but darker evenings, as a shift in the country's time zone grants everyone an extra hour of sleep.

 It officially marks the end of British Summer Time.